A former manager was into office gift-giving.

 It seems common that some families or couples upgrade their home when one earner gets a big promotion or raise.

-One of our former neighbors moved a mile away to a “more uppity neighborhood,” as the woman next door called it.
+One of our former neighbors moved a mile away to a “more uppity neighborhood,” as the woman on the Nextdoor social media platform called it.

 They came back for a block party and said the new street didn’t have the same community feel.